 Fathers and Continuous Learning in Child Welfare

-Evidence suggests that positive father involvement enhances child well-being and can improve a range of outcomes for children.
-Father involvement is also related to positive child welfare outcomes, including a reduced likelihood of entry into foster care, shorter stints in foster care, and increased rates of reunification.
-Despite the potential for positive impacts, systematic reviews of strategies to engage fathers and paternal relatives in child welfare reveal little empirical evidence to guide practice.
+Evidence suggests that positive father involvement can improve a range of well-being outcomes for children.
+Father involvement is also associated with other important child welfare outcomes, including reduced likelihood of entry into foster care, shorter periods of time in foster care, and increased rates of reunification.
+Despite the potential for positive impacts of father involvement, systematic reviews of strategies to engage fathers and paternal relatives in child welfare cases reveal little empirical evidence to guide practice.
+In addition, despite increased emphasis on engaging fathers and paternal relatives, the hoped for improvement in outcomes has not been realized.
 This project attempts to fill this gap and address the longstanding challenge of engaging fathers and their relatives in the child welfare system.

-Mathematica Policy Research and the University of Denver are conducting this project under contract with the Office of Planning, Research, and Evaluation, within the Administration for Children and Families, U.S. Department of Health and Human Services.
-Partnering with the Office of Family Assistance (which oversees the Healthy Marriage and Responsible Fatherhood discretionary grant program) and the Children’s Bureau, this project includes the following key tasks:
+Mathematica Policy Research and the University of Denver are conducting this project under contract with the Office of Planning, Research, and Evaluation (OPRE), within the Administration for Children and Families, U.S. Department of Health and Human Services.
+The Office of Family Assistance (OFA) and the Children’s Bureau (CB) are partners in this project.